Your rights and the Gardaí

 - All people living in Ireland are entitled to free speech under the constitution.
 You also have the right to freedom of assembly.
-This means that you are legally entitled to organise or take part in marches or protests.
+This means that you are legally entitled to organise or take part in marches or peaceful protests.

 - You have the right to get together with other people unless you are trespassing on private land or are violent.

 - The Gardaí can film and photograph you during a protest.
 However they must comply with data protection laws.

 - Gardaí should not physically touch you unless they are protecting other people, defending themselves or arresting you.

 Your rights and the Criminal Justice (Public Order) Act